vipulc2580/Stock_Data_ETL_Pipeline/README.md

 This project sets up a fully automated ETL pipeline that:
 1. **Extracts** stock price data from the Alpha Vantage API.
 2. **Transforms** the data (e.g., cleansing, formatting).
-3. **Loads** it into your selected storage or database using Apache Airflow orchestrated workflows.
+3. **Loads** it into Postgres database using Apache Airflow orchestrated workflows.

 ---